spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ### Nodes config

-The node config section allows to configure the type of nodes you will use as master and worker nodes in the Kubernetes configuration.
+The **Nodes config** section allows to configure the type of nodes you will use as master and worker nodes in the Kubernetes configuration.

 You can find the list and the explanation of all the parameters in [Node Pool page](https://docs.spectrocloud.com/clusters/cluster-management/node-pool).